ajtulloch/tullo-ch/contents/articles/pytorch-gpu-inference-performance/index.md

 date: 03 Oct 2021
 ---

-We hear a lot that ["machine learning systems are stuck in a rut"](https://dl.acm.org/doi/10.1145/3317550.3321441).
+We hear a lot these days that ["machine learning systems are stuck in a rut"](https://dl.acm.org/doi/10.1145/3317550.3321441).
 This is might be expanded out as "standard architectures run  at high efficiencies due to disproportionate engineering effort, while theoretically better but non-standard architectures run at low efficiencies due to the lack of specialized engineering work on these alternatives and the failure of our systems to provide generalized performance."

 This is a reasonable thesis.
 But as long as it is the status quo, we may as well enjoy the empirical efficiencies from standard architectures.
 That is, less "stuck-in-a-rut" thinking and more "pigs-at-a-trough" thinking!
-If you're going to use vanilla architectures and not play with the fanciest NAS-discovered variants, you may as well take advantage of their practical efficiency.
+If you're going to use vanilla architectures and not play with the fanciest modern variants, you may as well take advantage of their practical efficiency.

-Out of the box, PyTorch doesn't necessarily provide the highest performance for these models.
+Out of the box, PyTorch doesn't always provide the best performance for these models.
 There are good (and bad) reasons for this, but regardless it's generally very simple to achieve very high [roofline](https://en.wikipedia.org/wiki/Roofline_model) efficiency during inference with a few simple steps.

 Here, I'll just cover two quick examples: convolutional neural networks (where ResNet-101 is an exemplar rut architecture) and Transformer encoders (where BERT-Large is an exemplar rut architecture), run in float16 on NVIDIA GPUs.
 This is mostly focusing on the sweet spot of modern ML systems - large(ish) models, NVIDIA GPUs, half-precision, reasonably large batch sizes – and with a little work the results are great.